JuliaGPU/KernelAbstractions.jl/docs/src/quickstart.md

 all(A .== 2.0)
 ```
 `mul_kernel(CPU(), 16)` creates a kernel for the host device `CPU()` with a static
 workgroup size of `16` and a dynamic `ndrange`.
-This returns a kernel that is launched with the inputs
+This function returns a kernel launched with the inputs
-and the dynamic `ndrange` as a keyword argument via `kernel(A,
+and the dynamic `ndrange` as a keyword argument via `kernel(A,ndrange=size(A))`.
-ndrange=size(A))`.
-All of this is reduced to one line of code with the kernel
+The kernel
 eventually returning an event `ev`.
-All kernels are launched asynchronously,
+All kernels are launched asynchronously.
-thus event `ev` specifies the current state of the execution.
+Thus, event `ev` specifies the current state of the execution.
 The [`wait`] blocks the *host* until the event `ev` has completed on the device.
-This implies
-that no new kernels will be launched by the host on any device until the wait is completed.
+This implies that the host will launch no new kernels on any device until the wait returns.
 ## Launching kernel on the device

-To launch the kernel on a CUDA supported GPU we just have to generate the kernel
+To launch the kernel on a CUDA supported GPU we generate the kernel
 for the device of type `CUDADevice` provided by `CUDAKernels` (see [backends](backends.md)).

 ```julia